Search for contacts, projects,

 Biography

 Dr. Pellandini-Simányi is Associate Professor in the Institute of Marketing and Communication Management.
 After studying Economics and Marketing (MSc), she earned her PhD in Sociology from the London School of Economics and Political Science.
-She is director of the "Business, Markets and Society" BA specialization and co-chair of the Swiss Sociological Association's Economic Sociology Research Network.
+She is director of the "Business, Markets and Society" BA specialization and co-chair of the Swiss Sociological Association's Economic Sociology Research Committee and of the "N: Finance and Society" network of the Society for the Advancement of Socio-Economics (SASE).

 Research